stefwalter/blog/content/technical/open-source-services.md

 Much of the value of a service comes from things other than the code.
 It comes from the infrastructure it runs on, the operational processes, the monitoring, the backups, the metrics, the high availability, the scalability.
-It comes from the network effect, with other users, with other interconnected services, from legal agreements, and so on.
+It comes from data, from the network effect, with other users, with other interconnected services, with integrated tools, from legal agreements, and so on.

 Any non-toy Service is not reproducible.